nagarajpandith/live-stream-studio-booking/README.md

     python manage.py migrate
     ```
 6. Create a super user.
-    In django if you want to access admin page, you need to create an account first.
+    This is to access Admin panel and admin specific pages.
     ```djangotemplate
     python manage.py createsuperuser
     ```